-Table 5 shows that the one-way ANOVA test results on collaboration skills obtained a sig <0.05, so H0 is rejected, which means there is a difference in collaboration skills between small-group students without media and small-group collaboration skills with media.
+Based on Table 6, it can be seen that the results of the one-way ANOVA test on collaboration skills obtained a sig.
+A value of 0.000 < 0.05, so H0 is rejected, which means there is a difference in collaboration skills between small group students without media and small group collaboration skills with media.
 Overall, these results show that using media in learning positively affects collaboration skills in small groups.
 Examples include collaboration skills in class A1B2 during the learning process when each group member showed suitable collaborative activities.
 As each member gets a task/responsibility, communicate with each other if there are obstacles so that all group members focus on completing the task.
-Using exciting learning media makes students more enthusiastic in groups of 4-6 people.
+This is due to the use of exciting learning media, which makes students look more enthusiastic, and the number of members in each group is only 4-6 people.
 So that students can operate learning media optimally.
 The collaboration skills appear pretty good in class A2B2.
 However, some students must be more active in group discussions when completing assignments because they depend on more prominent students.
 So, using learning media is efficacious in improving collaboration skills.
-Duncan further tested the one-way ANOVA test results in Table 6.
+Duncan further tested the one-way ANOVA test results in Table 7.

+e experimental class (A_1B_2) (small groups)

 Class Ν 1 2

 Duncan $PA A_2B_2$ 35 21.523

 $SA A_2B_2$ 35 21.583

 $SA A_1B_2$ 35 23.040

 $PA A_1B_2$ 35 23.383

 Sig. .744 .063

-PA : Peer Assessment SA: Self Assessmen ıt
+PA: Peer Ass ressment SA : S elf Assessment

-Table 6.
-Duncan's advanced test results for collaboration skills of control class (A_2B_2) and experimental class (A_1B_2) (small groups)
+Table 7.
+Duncan's advanced test results for collaboration skills of control class (A_2B_2) and experimental class (A_2B_2) (small groups)

-The results of the Duncan test showed that the average value obtained by the peer assessment of class A1B2 was 23.383, significantly different from the peer assessment of class A2B2 of 21.583.
-The self-assessment of class A2B2 was 23.040, substantially different from the self-assessment of class A2B2 of 21.583.
+The results of the Duncan test showed that the average value obtained by the peer assessment of class A1B2 was 23,383, significantly different from the peer assessment of class A2B2 of 21,583.
+The self-assessment of class A1B2 was 23,040, substantially different from the self-assessment of class A_2B_2 of 21,583.
 As a result, the average collaboration skills of the small group in the experimental class are higher than those in the control class.
-These results show that small-group collaboration skills in the experimental class (A1B2) were better than those in the control class (A2B2), both from self-assessment and peer assessment.
-The use of media in the experimental class contributed positively to collaboration skills.
-Collaboration skills, self-assessment, and peer assessment in class A1B2 are better than in class A2B2.
-Learning media in class, A1B2, positively impacts student collaboration activities, where students are more active and enthusiastic when completing assignments.
+These results show that small-group collaboration skills in the experimental class (A_1B_2) were better than those in the control class (A_2B_2) , both from self-assessment and peer assessment.
+This indicates that the media used in the experimental class contributed positively to collaboration skills.
+Collaboration skills, selfassessment, and peer assessment in class A_1B_2 are better than in class A_2B_2 .
+This is because using learning media in class A1B2 positively impacts student collaboration activities, where students are more active and enthusiastic when completing assignments.
 Each group member discusses, works together, and divides tasks according to the abilities of the group members.
-The 3D learning media is new for them, increasing enthusiasm for learning and collaboration skills.
-Meanwhile, collaboration skills are pretty good in class A2B2 without learning media.
+This is because using 3D learning media is new for them, increasing enthusiasm for learning and collaboration skills.
+Meanwhile, collaboration skills are pretty good in class A2B2, without learning media.
 However, some students still need to be more responsible when given assignments and complete them better, depending on the students who stand out more.
-That result proves that using learning media positively impacts collaboration skills.
+This proves that using learning media positively impacts collaboration skills.

-Table 7.
+Table 8.
 One-way ANOVA test of collaboration skills of large media group (A_1B_1) and small media group (A_1B_2)

+media group (AID 2)

 Df Mean Square F Sig.

-Between Groups 3 16.060 29.655 .000
+3 16.060 29.655 .000

+Df Mean Square Df Mean Square F